Water retention is possible when pressure inside capillaries (blood vessels) changes.

 When inflammation is present in the body, histamine is released.
 Histamine causes the gaps between the cells of the capillary walls to widen, making them leakier.
 The aim is to make it easier for infection-fighting white blood cells to quickly get to the site of an inflammation.
 However, if the inflammation persists for a long time, water retention can become a problem.

 - Estrogen-containing drugs, such as the combined oral contraceptive pill, or HRT (hormone replacement therapy).

-- NSAIDs (non-steroidal anti-inflammatory drugs) - medications with analgesic (pain reducing), antipyretic (fever reducing) effects.
-In high doses they are actually effective in reducing inflammation.
-Examples include aspirin, ibuprofen and naproxen.
+- NSAIDs (non-steroidal anti-inflammatory drugs) - medications with pain-reducing, fever-reducing effects.
+In high doses, they are actually effective in reducing inflammation.
+Examples include aspirin, ibuprofen, and naproxen.

 - Beta-blockers - used to treat abnormal heart rhythms and prevent tachycardias.

 Pre-menstrual water retention can cause bloating and breast tenderness.
 Experts say this is due to hormone imbalances and some nutritional factors:

 - Malnutrition and bad diet - a poor diet low in protein result in low levels of albumin, which may also play a part in developing water retention.